cayleygraph/cayley/README.md

 ```

-There's more in the Javascript API Documentation, but that should give you a feel for how to walk around the graph.
+There's more in the JavaScript API Documentation, but that should give you a feel for how to walk around the graph.

 ## Disclaimer